 The first peoples of this country have a history that remains mainly untold even though it goes back some 50,000 years.
 We still focus heavily on the last 230 years, is this because the head of state has remained the British monarchy?

-It would be very arrogant to say that we had nothing to learn from a civilisation that managed to survive for so long in what could be argued, in better balance with their natural environment.
-So yes let us remember history but lets make sure that history is also told in a way that would enable a fair and balanced lifestyle for all Australians.
+It would be very arrogant to say that we have nothing to learn from a civilisation that has managed to survive for so long in what could be argued, is a better balance with their natural environment.
+So yes let us remember history but let us make sure that history is also told in a way that would enable a fair and balanced lifestyle for all Australians.
 Not to mention it seems blatantly unjust to keep a head of state that represents the uninvited colonisation of the country they called home first.

 When it comes to history and the importance of language we should also pay attention to the overthrow of the democratically elected Prime Minister Gough Whitlam.
 Due to the loopholes of having a governor general with special reserve on the 11 November 1975 “Invoking archaic vice-regal reserve powers, Kerr sacked the democratically elected prime minister.
 The Whitlam problem was solved, and Australian politics never recovered, nor the nation its true independence” (John Pilger.
 The British-American coup that ended Australian independence.
 23 October 2014. https://www.theguardian.com)